 - And it's not the Local Executives

-On saying that, what happens when you the members don't do or say anything?
+That being said, what happens when you the members don't do or say anything?
 What happens to the Union?
-To accomplish anything the members need to be behind it.
-There is safety in numbers and there is strength in numbers.
+To accomplish anything, the members need to be behind it.
+Without this support, the Union is nothing.